Febiven

-Fabian Diepstraten ([ˈfaːbijɑn ˈdipstraːtə(n)]), better known as Febiven, is a Dutch former professional League of Legends player.
+Fabian Diepstraten ([ˈfaːbijɑn ˈdipstraːtə(n)]), better known as Febiven, is a Dutch professional League of Legends player, currently playing for Team du Sud (LFL).
 During his career which spanned seven years, he played for several teams, including Misfits Gaming, Clutch Gaming, Fnatic, H2k-Gaming, and Cloud9 Eclipse.

 Career

 Febiven first joined Cloud9 Eclipse in the EU CS in January 2014, and this was the start of his eSports career.
 The team failed to qualify for the EU LCS, however during that time Febiven had attracted the attention of several large organisations.
 In May 2014, Febiven left Cloud 9 Eclipse to join team H2k-Gaming.

 On 7 January 2015, H2k-Gaming announced Febiven's departure.
 He then joined the reinvented team of Fnatic and his performance increased drastically.
 With a 7.8 KDA and first place in the EU LCS Championships, he has become one of the best-known mid laners in Europe.

 In December 2016, Febiven returned to H2K, where he finished 6th in the Spring Split, and 4th in the Summer Split, missing a trip to worlds.

 On 23 June 2016 he and teammate Rekkles broke the creep score (CS) world record with 858 minions killed in a game.

 On 2 December 2017 Clutch Gaming announced that he would be the starting mid laner for the team for the Season 8 NA LCS Spring Split.

 After a year in NA LCS, Febiven has returned to his home soil in Europe where he joined Misfits Gaming.